swinc/fetch-ppubs-patents/README.md

 # fetch-ppubs-patents

-`fetch-ppubs-patents` is a pure Nodejs TypeScript/JavaScript library for pulling patents from the USPTO [Patent Public Search](https://ppubs.uspto.gov/pubwebapp/) API.
+`fetch-ppubs-patents` is a TypeScript/JavaScript library for pulling patents from the USPTO [Patent Public Search](https://ppubs.uspto.gov/pubwebapp/) API.

+It has only one dependency: [axios](https://axios-http.com/).

 ```
 import * as fs from fetch-ppubs-patents